About

 Sunflower Pumpkin Seed Butter in jar

 Anyways, HI.
 How are you?
-Today’s post is rather random in that it’s not what I originally had planned today (AKA still working on that damn cookie), but it actually helped me prepare Wednesday’s post… I was running dangerously low on nut butters, and didn’t feel like running out to the store.
+Today’s post is rather random in that it’s not what I originally had planned today, but it actually helped me prepare Wednesday’s post… I was running dangerously low on nut butters, and didn’t feel like running out to the store.
 Nor did I have enough nuts to even make my own.
 What I DID come across though, was two bags of sunflower seeds and some pumpkin seeds in my pantry.
 HOLLA ? nut-free butter here we come.

 Sunflowers and Pumpkin Seeds for Sunflower Pumpkin Seed Butter